gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 As the camera panned to follow them she saw the half-sunken metal sphere she and Dockety had passed.
-They were heading back to the village, she realized.
+They were heading back to town, she realized.
 The bots were about to attack Rusty Bridge again!